 It’s not enough to make your email campaign data-driven – you need to apply similar strategies throughout your business to create a consistently excellent experience.

 5. Dive into your database and maximize on automation

 Automated tools are a great way to test your email marketing strategy.
 First things first, it’s essential to keep your database updated.
 Don’t run the risk of sending emails to the wrong people.
 You’ll appear unprofessional and irrelevant.

 B2B and B2C databases provide access to a wealth of contact information and organizational data.
 Both in-house and external databases can help maximize deliverability and eradicate bounce.

 Automation is your database’s best friend.
 Automated customer service tools chase leads and deliver customer-driven, multi-channel marketing campaigns.
 Test out what works and what doesn’t early on.

 Combining automation with your database can yield great results.
 After all, it doesn’t matter how good your email content is if you’re targeting the wrong people.

-Safeguard your company databases using cloud-based computing (IaaS PaaS SaaS).
+Safeguard your company databases using cloud-based computing – which can consist of three main types – IaaS PaaS SaaS.
 These are popular options in ecommerce today.
 PaaS now accounts for 32% of enterprise workloads.
 It makes hardware and software tools more accessible by making them available online – allowing your team to work remotely.